tadasana

 Due to the effects of standing, prolonged practice of Tadasana and its standing variations should be done with caution by those who suffer from headaches, insomnia, or low blood pressure.

 It is advised to maintain a degree of muscle tension in this asana.
-Moderate tension in the thighs and hips can help develop positive habits and can increase the musculature in those areas which can help prevent injury.
-Additionally maintaining a degree of tension requires awareness, which can help prevent injury itself.
-Though in this asana it is unlikely to injure one’s self, this habit can be beneficial throughout yoga practice.
+Moderate tension in the thighs and hips can help develop positive habits and can increase the musculature in those areas, which can help prevent injury.
+Additionally, maintaining a degree of tension requires awareness, which can help prevent injury itself.
+Though in this asana it is unlikely to injure one’s, this habit can be beneficial throughout yoga practice.

-Hyper extension of the knee can compresses the knee joint and can strain the medial meniscus, causing knee problems.
+Hyperextension of the knee can compress the knee joint and can strain the medial meniscus, causing knee problems.

 Since the feet serve as a foundation for the rest of the body in this and other standing asanas, the position of the feet is of high importance.
 Minor alteration in the position of the feet affects posture throughout the body.